NethServer/docs/administrator-manual/en/packages.rst

 ..
 NOTE::

-   Optional packages can be installed also *AFTER* the installation of the relative component: click the :guilabel:`Apply` button again and select them from the summary screen.
+   Optional packages can be installed also *after* the installation of the relative component: click the :guilabel:`Apply` button again and select them from the summary screen.